marionchv/SBM/README.md

 ```

-## use jupyter notebook on a cluster
+## How to use jupyter notebook on a server

 ```
 pip3 install ipykernel